IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-## Cancelling replication
+## Canceling replication

 To stop an ongoing replication job,
 delete the replication document from the `_replicator` database,
-using either the Dashboard or the API.
+by using either the Dashboard or the API.

-_Example of cancelling a replication, using HTTP:_
+_Example of using HTTP to cancel a replication:_

 ```http
 DELETE /_replicator/weekly_backup?rev=22-c57c18f7e761f1a76fa977caa03cd098 HTTP/1.1